tier4/AutowareArchitectureProposal.proj/Sensing/Sensing.md

 The constitution relation of these nodes is as below.
 ![Sensing_overview](/img/Sensing_overview.svg)

-The details of the preprocess nodes are described in each page.
+The details of the preprocess node's implementation are described in each page.

 #### Input
 `velodyne_msgs/VelodyneScan`